yinlinchen/amplify-preview-actions/README.md

 [![LICENSE](https://img.shields.io/github/license/yinlinchen/amplify-preview-actions)](https://github.com/yinlinchen/amplify-preview-actions/blob/master/LICENSE)
 [![ISSUES](https://img.shields.io/github/issues/yinlinchen/amplify-preview-actions)](https://github.com/yinlinchen/amplify-preview-actions/issues)

 AWS Amplify Pull-Request Previews currently only supports private GitHub repository.
-This GitHub action enable the ability to deploys AWS Amplify Pull-Request Previews for your open source and public GitHub repository.
+This `amplify-preview-actions` GitHub action enables the ability to deploy AWS Amplify Pull-Request Previews for your open source and public GitHub repository.

+With this `amplify-preview-actions` GitHub action setup, you can define your own rule to deploy the Pull-Request branch to the AWS Amplify console app page for a preview.
+For example, you can setup a rule only a pull request is labeled with `Ready for review` and is assigned to a reviewer; and clean up the previews after the pull request is merged or closed.

 ## Getting Started
 You can include the action in your workflow as `actions/amplify-preview-actions@master`.